JoshuaOliphant/digital-garden/app/content/notes/2023-09-06-Notes:-Postgres-Database-Scaling-with-Liquibase-on-Kubernetes.md

 Postgres doesn't inherently support multi-master clustering.
 Employ a single master node and complement it with multiple read replicas.
 If needed, the master node can fail over to the read replicas.

 - **Connection Pooling and Routing**: PGBouncer is a reliable option for connection pooling.
-- **Failover**: The Helm chart is designed to automatically manage failover if the primary node becomes unresponsive.
+- **Failover**: The Helm chart is designed to manage failover if the primary node becomes unresponsive automatically.
 Nonetheless, testing this behavior is essential.
-- **Node Anti-Affinity**: Adopt soft node anti-affinity to ensure that replicas are distributed across Kubernetes cluster nodes.
+- **Node Anti-Affinity**: Adopt soft node anti-affinity to ensure replicas are distributed across Kubernetes cluster nodes.

 ### High Availability Version